LoopKit/loopdocs/docs/browser/prepare-app.md

     [<span class="loop-bigger">:material-skip-forward:</span>](#create-loop-app-in-app-store-connect) To skip the detailed instructions, click on [Create Loop App in App Store Connect](#create-loop-app-in-app-store-connect)

-Click to open the [Certificates, Identifiers & Profiles: Identifiers List](https://developer.apple.com/account/resources/identifiers/list){: target="_blank" } page.
+Click to open the [Certificates, Identifiers & Profiles: Identifiers List](https://developer.apple.com/account/resources/identifiers/list) page.

 Look in the **`IDENTIFIER`** column to locate each Identifer.
 The name in the **`NAME`** column may be different if you previously [built with a Mac using Xcode](#previous-xcode-builders).